NJ License Plate Lookup

 Vehicle title information reveals all the inside info on the vehicle.
 It tells if the vehicle is reconstructed, replicated, salvaged, or bought from the grey market.
 It also mentions the name of the real owner.
 It also entails liens and repossessions of the vehicle (if any).
 Any pending liens as part of a loan contract can get you in trouble.

 A license plate lookup also reveals if the vehicle has been in an accident.

 Mileage And Odometer Readings

-When asked about these to the private seller or dealer, there is a 90% chance they will lie about these.
+When asked about these by the private seller or dealer, there is a 90% chance they will lie about them.
 A license plate lookup is fair to everyone and tells it how it is.

-Apart from the history of the vehicle, you can also find general information on the vehicle, like the name of the vehicle, the manufacturer and engine details, registration details, color of the vehicle etc.
+Apart from the history of the vehicle, you can also find general information on the vehicle, like the name of the vehicle, the manufacturer and engine details, registration details, the color of the vehicle, etc.